TANNER, Charles A. 1455. Private KEH. Discharged 21/05/1919. Entitled to British War and Victory Medals.

 TAYLOR, Patrick Jackson.
 14. Private KEH.
 'A' Squadron.
 Entered France 2/06/1915.
 Transferred to Royal Engineers as Private, 363111 on 9/10/1918.
 Discharged 14/07/1919.
 Born in 1889 in Armagh, Northern Ireland.
 Awarded 1914/15 Star trio which is held in a private collection.

 TAYLOR, Robert Gladstone.
 714. Private.
 Entered France 22/04/1915.
-Commissioned as a Second Lieutenant Royal Field Artillery 7/07/1917.
+Commissioned as a Second Lieutenant, Royal Field Artillery 7/07/1917.
 Born Oct 1886 in Wolverhampton, Staffordshire and died Jan 1966 in Wolverhampton, Staffordshire, England.
 Awarded 1914/15 Star trio.

 TAYLOR, S. 1429.
 Private KEH.
 Served with KEH 27/01/1917 to 23/09/1918.
 Transferred as Private, Military Mounted Police P/12037.
-Entitled to British War and Victory Medals named to Military Mounted Police.
+Entitled to British War and Victory Medals.

 TEARE, John Stewart.
 437. Private KEH.
 Entered France Dec 1915.
-Commissioned as a Second Lieutenant in the attached to 108th Battery, Royal Field Artillery (RFA).
+Commissioned as a Second Lieutenant and attached to 108th Battery, Royal Field Artillery (RFA).
 Awarded the Military Cross in 1916.
 KIA 31/07/1917.
 Born in Balwyn, Victoria, Australia in 1893 the son of John Corlett and Marion Melville Teare of Melbourne, Victoria, Australia.
 He was working for Bennie, Teare and Co. and he enlisted in England in 1914, when he was at Birmingham University studying electrical engineering.
 His name is commemorated on the Menin Gate, Belgium and the Australian War Memorial.
 Awarded 1914/15 Star trio.
 His elder brother, Athol M. Teare, served in the Australian Imperial Force, New South Wales Division and gained an Military Cross for conspicuous gallantry and devotion to duty.
 He was wounded in this action and hospitalised in England before returning to the front.
 He returned to Australia after the war.
 His younger brother Philip Teare joined the Australian Imperial Force becoming a Captain in the artillery.
 Photograph of John Teare in the uniform of the RFA available.

 TEMPLE, Edwin William Henry.
 462. Private.
 'A' Squadron.
 Entered France 2/06/1915.
-Commissioned as a Second Lieutenant, The Queen's Regiment on 26/07/1917 and transferred to 10th Battalion, Royal West Surrey Regiment on 21/08/1917 later Lieutenant.
+Commissioned as a Second Lieutenant, The Queen's Royal West Surrey Regiment on 26/07/1917 and transferred to 10th Battalion, The Queen's Royal West Surrey Regiment on 21/08/1917 later Lieutenant.
 Likely to have been born 23/02/1890 in Istanbul, Istanbul, Turkey and married 31/08/1918 at Herne Hill, Surrey, England and died 13/12/1973 in Camberwell, Surrey, England.
 Applied for 1914/15 Star trio from Marseille, France in 1921.

 TEMPLE, H. 37.
 Corporal, King's Colonials